papermerge/documentation/src/Installation/overview.rst

 Portainer is popular application for managing docker container via convenient user interface.
-Section :ref:`install_with_portainer` explains in details how to quickly start Papermerge instance using Portainer.
+Section :ref:`install_with_portainer` explains in details how to quickly start |project| instance using Portainer.

 Kubernetes
 -----------